ABOUT THE MUSEUM

 TownHall2

-One of the museum’s most popular exhibits is the City of Homestead’s original 1924 American LaFrance fire truck, which was partially restored by firefighting enthusiasts in the Tampa Bay area.
+One of the museum’s most popular exhibits is the City of Homestead’s original 1924 American LaFrance fire truck.
+The engine was partially restored by firefighting enthusiasts in the Tampa Bay area.

 Fire Truck

-Wilderness on the Edge: A History of Everglades National Park is 640 pages long and includes dozens of historic photos and about two dozen maps created especially for this work.
-Author Robert W. Blythe prepared a comprehensive index and appendices that include Park legislation, visitation figures, a chronology, and a glossary of names.
+Wilderness on the Edge: A History of Everglades National Park is a 640-page work that includes dozens of historic photos and more than 20 maps created specifically for this publication.
+The author, Robert W. Blythe, provides an extensive index and a number of appendices.
+Information includes Park legislation, visitation figures, a chronology, and a glossary of names.

 To download this book, click on the link in the drop down menu under the Resources tab.